twinnydotdev/twinny-docs/src/content/docs/teams/gateway.md

 description: Set up twinny-server on the machine with the models, make keys for your developers, and open the admin page.
 ---

 Everything on this page runs on the machine with the models.
-It needs Node 18 or newer and a backend such as Ollama already running there.
+It needs Node 18 or newer and a model server already running there: Ollama, LM Studio, llama.cpp, QVAC, Open WebUI, LiteLLM or any OpenAI-compatible server.

 ## 1. Start it